Become a Digital Court Reporter and Legal Transcriber

 Court reporting is among the fastest-growing professions in the legal system.
 By providing word-for-word transcriptions at trials, depositions, and other legal proceedings, court reporters and legal transcribers play a key role in assuring justice for all parties in legal cases and disputes.

-In this 100% online course, you will learn the concepts and skills needed to become a court reporter and a legal transcriber.
-Upon successful completion, you will be prepared to pass the Certified Electronic Reporter (CER) and Certified Electronic Transcriber (CET) exams offered by the American Association of Electronic Reporters and Transcribers (AAERT).
+Upon course completion, you will be fully prepared to pass the Certified Electronic Reporter (CER) and Certified Electronic Transcriber (CET) exams offered by the American Association of Electronic Reporters and Transcribers (AAERT).
+The AAERT certification is the leading credential for courts and businesses throughout the U.S. and is required by various court systems and agencies for employment purposes.

 Digital Court Reporter and Legal Transcription FAQs